Nala Sinephro: 2018–2021: Space 1.8

 Sinephro began writing the songs that would appear on Space 1.8 in 2018 and 2019.
 Writing on piano, she would record her pedal harp and modular synthesiser parts at her home before entering Pink Bird recording studio to record with the album's collaborators, with included saxophonists Nubya Garcia and James Mollison, drummer Jake Long, and bassists Twm Dylan and Wonky Logic.
 Sinephro emphasized minimalism and intentionality when composing the album.

 2024–present: Endlessness and scoring The Smashing Machine

 Sinephro's second studio album, Endlessness, was released on 6 September 2024.
 The album featured contributions from saxophonists Nubya Garcia and James Mollison; synth player Lyle Barton; drummers Natcyet Wakili and Morgan Simpson (formerly of Black Midi); flugelhornist Sheila Maurice-Grey; and multi-instrumentalist Wonky Logic.

 In 2025, Sinephro scored the biographical sports drama film, The Smashing Machine, directed by Benny Safdie, and starring Dwayne Johnson and Emily Blunt.
 The score was released on 3 October 2025.
-She also appeared in the film, performing "The Star-Spangled Banner".